Rhode Island Statute Update:

 An applicant that is designating Rhode Island as his/her home state (adjuster DHS) must provide a certified background check from his/her resident state.

-A Massachusetts resident that declares Rhode Island as his/her home state (adjuster DHS) must fill out a CORI form and the Rhode Island Insurance Division will submit the background check request on behalf of the applicant.
+A Massachusetts resident that declares Rhode Island as his/her home state (adjuster DHS) must fill out a CORI request form and the Rhode Island Insurance Division will submit the background check request on behalf of the applicant.

 A New York resident that declares Rhode Island as his/her home state (adjuster DHS) must follow the instructions for fingerprinting online through IdentoGO by MorphoTrust USA.

-All Rhode Island residents, and applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
-Applicants should call PearsonVue at 800-274-3739 or visit PearsonVue's website for additional information about exam locations, hours, and to schedule an examination.
-Examination content outlines can be found here.
+All Rhode Island residents, and all applicants that are designating Rhode Island as his/her home state (adjuster DHS), must pass the applicable Rhode Island adjuster exam at a PearsonVue testing center.
+Applicants should call PearsonVue at 800-274-3739 or visit www.pearsonvue.com/ri/insurance for additional information about exam locations and hours, and to schedule your exam.
+Rhode Island examination content outlines can be found here.

 Emergency Adjuster Licensing

-Public, independent, and company adjuster licenses cannot be held at the same time.
+Company/Independent and public adjuster licenses cannot be held at the same time.

-Non-resident applicants applying for a public adjuster license in order to apply.
-Non-resident public adjuster applicants may not select Rhode Island as his/her designated home state (adjuster DHS).
-Only applicants applying for company and independent adjuster licenses may select Rhode Island as his/her designated home state (adjuster DHS) when the exam requirement is met.
+Non-resident public adjuster applicants must hold an active resident public adjuster license in order to apply.
+Non-resident public adjuster applicants may not select Rhode Island as a designated home state (adjuster DHS).
+Only applicants applying for a company/independent adjuster license may select Rhode Island as his/her designated home state (adjuster DHS) when the exam requirement is met.